-Together with her husband Christopher she has received the following awards: Global Citizen Forum Award 2015; 100 Global Thinkers of 2015 – Foreign Policy Award and Premio internazionale della bontà in 2015.
+Together with Christopher: Global Citizen Forum Award 2015; 100 Global Thinkers of 2015 – Foreign Policy Award e il Premio internazionale della bontà nel 2015.